NEWZIK USER GUIDE

 When you launch Newzik and log in to your account, it might take some time for your Library to load (and appear) on your device.
 You will see a download indicator (cloud pictogram) on the left menu bar.
 This indicator tells you that your data is being downloaded from our server.
 Please wait until it disappears to use your Library.
 If you do not see all your music files after the cloud indicator disappears, you can try to kill and reopen Newzik.

 How can I be sure that my music and edits are saved?

 When you are connected to the Internet, we automatically back up all your content on our server meaning that you will be able to recover it from any iOS device with your email and password.
 If you work offline, we will save all your edits on our server once you retrieve an internet connection.
-If you log out of your account, we will send you a pop-up alert if your edits are not fully saved on our server, recommending you to wait full synchronization before logging out.
+If you log out of your account, we will send you a pop-up alert if your edits are not fully saved on our server, recommending that you wait for full synchronization before logging out.

 Why do I need to create an account?

 Creating an account lets you save all your content on our cloud.
 This way, you can always recover all your content from any iOS device.